 Do you have to serve this Sauce with Fillet Steak?

 Of course not!
-I served it with fillet steak because that is what I had to use but I've since made this recipe lots of times with other cuts of steak.
+I served it with fillet steak when I first made and pusblished this recipe but I've since made the bois boudrin sauce lots of times with other cuts of steak.
 It's just as good with sirloin or rump steak!

 Fillet Steak with Bois Boudrin